tutek1/DTLabs/08_UI/lab08.md

 ### More on UI
-For a more extensive tutorial that shows how to create an interactive multi-level menu I recommend this video:
+For a more extensive tutorial that shows how to create an interactive multi-level menu, I recommend this video:
 <video id=KOyREJu1P3I></video>

 ### Project Download